deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 Raven quirked an eyebrow.
 “You’re not cold *at all?”*

 Jooyun chuckled softly.
 “Well...”
-He stood up, fetched his “blue jeans” from the rack he’d built and carefully wriggled into them, “Maybe a little.
+He stood up, fetched his “blue jeans” from the rack he’d built and carefully wriggled into them.
+“Maybe a little.
 Even I have my limits.
 But now I have warm pants!
 This is a good reason to make cloth, Yan.
 Easier to clean than pelts, too.”

 There was a miserable sound from the pile of blankets to Yan’s left.
 Vemik was under there somewhere, having claimed Jooyun’s blanket on the grounds that Jooyun wasn’t using it.

-Sky-Brother chuckled, “You okay, bud?
+Sky-Brother chuckled.
+“You okay, bud?
 It’ll be better if you crawl out and sit with us.”

 Vemik lifted the front of the blanket with his tail, just enough to peek out.
 “Soup ready, yet?”

-“Getting there,” Mikey gave it a stir.
+“Getting there.”
+Mikey gave it a stir.
 It was all made with food they’d acquired themselves during the day.
 Seeing just how *much* food the Humans could scrounge up from what had looked to Yan’s eyes like an empty dusty wasteland had been… well, he’d learned a lot.
 There wasn’t a lot, but there was enough to send them to bed with a full belly, which meant another tomorrow to find more food.

 That seemed to be how Humans did things, in fact.
 Get enough food *now* to reach *tomorrow.* If you could get enough food for the day after, and the day after, and the hand of days after that then that was good, but Mikey had said something interesting to make Yan think.